AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-administrators-developers.md

 ### API staging mechanism with FFDA

 Learn how the API staging mechanism with full FDA works.
-Understand why staging is used, the main principles of staging in Adobe campaign and how to activate the staging mechanism for a custom table.
+Understand why staging is used, the main principles of staging in Adobe Campaign and how to activate the staging mechanism for a custom table.

 >[!VIDEO](https://video.tv.adobe.com/v/339276?quality=12&learn=on){transcript=true}